johnbcarpenter/USC_IML288/WEEK05.md

 _Size: 1280x1280 pixels_

 **Part II.
 Come up with a concept and generate your own grid inspired by the work of Agnes Martin**
+_bonus: make your work interactive, responding to the mouse position_

 _Size: appropriate to the work and fits within 1280x720 or 1280x1280 pixels_